ndrean/elixir-hiring-project/README.md

 An SQLITE DB for persistence with a unique table COUNTER, with two records: `region`, `count`.

+For the deployment, a primary node is defined where every write/read is made.
+Done via `:erpc.call` (could not made `liteFS` work).

 Every change of the GenServer state is saved in the database.

 On mount, the socket state is populated by reading the DB and broadcasted to update users view.